 Taking your Partner’s Name

-Some men and women decide to adopt a double barrelled surname.
+Some couples decide to adopt a double barrelled surname.
 This works well if you both have fairly short, easy to pronounce surnames like “Sullivan-Jones” or “Smith-Patel”.
 Longer, more complicated surnames might be less appealing, but if you wish to “double barrel” your name, you can do so.

 Changing Your Maiden Name to Your Middle Name

-Another option is to change your maiden name to a middle name, so it is still part of your legal name – and your partner could adopt your maiden name as a middle name too.
-This is a great choice for women who want to keep in with tradition but don’t want to completely let go of their family name.
+For women who want to keep with tradition but don’t want to completely let go of their family name, an option is to change your maiden name to a middle name, so it is still part of your legal name – and your partner could adopt your maiden name as a middle name too.

 A new idea, growing in popularity, is to combine your surnames – also known as meshing.
 The most famous example happened when the journalist and TV presenter Dawn Porter married the actor Chris O’Dowd and changed her name to Dawn O’Porter.